stevenbenner/jquery-powertip/doc/README.md

 ## About smart placement

-Smart placement is a feature that will attempt to keep non-mouse-follow tooltips within the browser view port.
-When it is enabled PowerTip will automatically change the placement of any tooltip that would appear outside of the view port, such as a tooltip that would push outside the left or right bounds of the window, or a tooltip that would be hidden below the fold.
+Smart placement is a feature that will attempt to keep non-mouse-follow tooltips within the browser viewport.
+When it is enabled PowerTip will automatically change the placement of any tooltip that would appear outside of the viewport, such as a tooltip that would push outside the left or right bounds of the window, or a tooltip that would be hidden below the fold.

 **Without smart placement:**